Interstate 70: Kansas

 Coming from Colorado, I-70 enters the prairie, farmlands, and rolling hills of Kansas.
 This portion of I-70 was the first segment to start being paved and to be completed in the Interstate Highway System.
 It is given the nickname "Main Street of Kansas", as the Interstate extends from the western border to the eastern border of the state, covering 424 mi and passing through most of the state's principal cities in the process.

-In Salina, I-70 intersects with I-135, the longest "spur" route in the Interstate System, forming the latter's northern terminus.
+In Salina, I-70 intersects with the north terminus of I-135.
 In Topeka, I-70 intersects I-470, twice.
-At the eastern intersection, the Kansas Turnpike merges, with I-70 becoming a toll road.
-This is one of only two sections of I-70 that are tolled.
-(The other is part of the Pennsylvania Turnpike.)
+At the eastern intersection, I-70 joins the Kansas Turnpike and becomes a toll road.
+This is one of only two sections of I-70 that are tolled, the other being I-70's concurrency with I-76 on the Pennsylvania Turnpike in southwest Pennsylvania.
 I-70 carries this designation from Topeka to Kansas City, the eastern terminus of the turnpike.
-About halfway between Topeka and Kansas City, Kansas, I-70 passes through Lawrence (home to the University of Kansas).
+About halfway between Topeka and Kansas City, I-70 passes through Lawrence (home to the University of Kansas).
 The tolled portion of the turnpike ends near Bonner Springs, just west of Kansas City.
-There is also a third child route in Topeka, I-335, which runs from I-470 south to meet up with I-35 in the Flint Hills town of Emporia.
-Just past the Bonner Springs Toll Plaza I-70 crosses I-435 for the first time, which allows travelers to bypass the downtown traffic via I-435, which encircles the Kansas City metropolitan area.
-Further down the highway in Kansas City, Kansas, approximately 3 mi before the 18th Street Expressway, I-70 is intersected again by another child route.
+There is also a third auxiliary route in Topeka, I-335, which runs from I-470 south to meet up with I-35 in the Flint Hills town of Emporia.
+Just past the Bonner Springs Toll Plaza, I-70 crosses I-435 for the first time, which allows travelers to bypass the downtown traffic via I-435, which encircles the Kansas City metropolitan area.
+Further down the highway in Kansas City, approximately 3 mi before the 18th Street Expressway, I-70 is intersected again by another auxiliary route.
 This route, I-635, runs from I-35 at its southern terminus up to I-29, just about 5 mi across the Missouri River, at its northern terminus.
-From I-635 to just past the 7th Street (US 169) exit, I-70 runs adjacent Union Pacific's Armourdale Yard.
-Here I-670 (also designated "Alternate 70" on some signs) diverges, providing a more direct route that rejoins I-70 proper a few miles east in Missouri.
-The highway passes over the former stockyards and railyard when it crosses the Kansas River on the Lewis and Clark Viaduct into Downtown Kansas City, Missouri.
+From I-635 to just past the US 169 (7th Street) exit, I-70 runs adjacent Union Pacific Railroad's Armourdale Yard.
+Here, I-670 (also designated "Alternate 70" on some signs) diverges, providing a more direct route that rejoins I-70 proper a few miles east in Missouri.
+The highway passes over the former stockyards and railyard when it crosses the Kansas River on the Intercity Viaduct into Downtown Kansas City, Missouri.